Shmuwol/Shmuwol.github.io/_posts/2016-05-27-learn_love_code.markdown

 #### Why code?!

 Why did Derek Jeter learn how to play baseball?
-I know, I'm no Jeter, nor do I play Baseball or even write code like an Allstar (yet!),  heck, most of the time when I code I feel like a bush league player facing Mariano Rivera's Cutter, so why than did I decide to learn software development?!
+I know, I'm no Jeter, nor do I play Baseball or even write code like an Allstar (yet!),  heck, most of the time when I code I feel like a bush league player facing Mariano Rivera's Cutter, so why then did I decide to learn software development?!

 #### Fans vs. Players